John

 By one bold stroke an English genius, Mr John Hettinger, has

 unthinkingly opened up the way for its realization.
-Like numerous
+Like

-all too blind to see it.
+we were all too blind to see it.

 While working on a means for transmitting radio waves without